 BSc in Applied Mathematics, 2014 - 2018

-Bold highlights skills with at least one year of practical experience.
+I have highlighted skills with at least one year of experience in practice.

 Julia, Python, Bash, C++, C, Haskell, Scala

-Algorithm design, Data structures, Scientific computing, Parallel algorithms
+Algorithm design, Data structures, Scientific computing, Parallel algorithms, Cloud computing

 If you find that my expertise could bring value to your company, you can send me an email to discuss my availability and job interview.
 Currently, I live in Finland, Espoo, and I am capable of remote work.
 I’m also glad to answer any other questions related to employment!